 If you’re the person who engaged in the activity that caused the incident it’s your responsibility to report it.
-This is the duty to notify EPA of notifiable incidents under section 32 of the Environment Protection Act 2017.
+Your duty to notify EPA of notifiable incidents is outlined under section 32 of the Environment Protection Act 2017.

-Sometimes more than one person will be involved in an activity that results in a notifiable incident.
-At least one person must notify EPA.
+If more than one person is involved in an activity that results in a notifiable incident, at least one person must notify EPA.
 If no one reports the incident then everyone involved has failed to meet their duty.

-This duty also applies when someone should have been reasonably aware of the incident.
+This duty to report also applies when someone should have been reasonably aware of the incident.
 Not being aware of the impacts of your business activities is not an excuse.

 As soon as practicable after you’re aware there is a notifiable incident, you must report it.
 Follow the steps below to report the notifiable incident.